TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Discussion

 \subsection{Multi-source Knowledge Integration}

-Table~\ref{tab:abla-combined} summarizes the results of our ablation studies, evaluating the impact of knowledge size, source, and LLM choice.
-Increasing the knowledge size (\( M \)) consistently improves performance across most metrics, with P@5 rising from 67.4\% to 68.6\% and Micro-F1 from 72.6\% to 73.4\%.
-However, diminishing returns for Macro-F1 beyond \( M = 2 \) suggest that excessive knowledge may saturate performance gains, highlighting the need to balance knowledge size and efficiency.
+Table~\ref{tab:abla-combined} highlights the impact of knowledge size, source, and LLM choice.
+Increasing knowledge size (\( M \)) improves metrics, with P@5 rising from 67.4\% to 68.6\% and Micro-F1 from 72.6\% to 73.4\%, though Macro-F1 plateaus beyond \( M = 2 \), suggesting diminishing returns and the need for balancing size and efficiency.